 Use only company-approved and encrypted devices when you work with protected information.
 Never download or copy protected information to your personal computer or to any device that unauthorized people have access to.

 3. Stay out of the cloud

-Never download or back up information about patients, members, research participants or employees to the cloud without IS&T approval.
+Never download or back up information about members or personnel to the cloud without approval.

 4. Protect against viruses